V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 The golden rule to remember here, is to do everything tile based, and process every object in a tile at once.

-The calculation of who to pair and to find nearby or relevant players to notify is a N^2 loop if done normally.
+The calculation of who to pair and to find nearby or relevant players is a N^2 loop.

 Create a separate system for movement that happens every frame that is only handled once per frame in a singular class.